janweinschenker/jdk9-jigsaw-http2/README.md

 1. The example will contact the configured http servers ([see UriProvider.java](./src/main/java/com/holisticon/jdk9/http2/util/UriProvider.java)) and will try to download one html-file from every server.
   1. This might take several minutes.
 1. Downloaded files can be found in [./downloads/ResponseAsyncMulti](./downloads/ResponseAsyncMulti).

+### <a name="CancelClient"></a> 2.3 Cancel an HTTP request

+This example is implemented in [CancelClientExample.java](./src/main/java/com/holisticon/jdk9/http2/CancelClientExample.java).

+The client will initiate an HTTP GET request and will cancel it after 10 milliseconds.

+1. If not done already, compile the sources
+  1. `$> mvn clean:clean package`
+1. Execute the example code with maven by using the correct profile.
+  1. `mvn exec:exec -PCancelClientExample`